drwpow/openapi-fetch/README.md

 - This library has a built-in `error` type for `3xx`/`4xx`/`5xx` errors whereas openapi-typescript-fetch throws exceptions (requiring you to wrap things in `try/catch`)
 - This library has a more terse syntax (`get(…)`) wheras openapi-typescript-fetch requires chaining (`.path(…).method(…).create()`)
 - openapi-typescript-fetch supports middleware whereas this library doesn’t

-### Status Code Polymorphism

-This library assumes that your API returns one “good” status at `200`, `201`, or `default`, and one “bad” status at `500`, `404`, or `default`.
-Returning multiple “good” and “bad” statuses for the same endpoint isn’t currently supported.